Accessibility statement for the Health Economics Research Centre website (www.herc.ox.ac.uk)

 - Many of the documents (Word and PDF) on this site do not meet accessibility standards, which could result in them not being fully accessible to users of screen readers.

-We plan to fix these issues by September 2021.
+We are working to fix these issues.

 Content that is not within the scope of the accessibility regulations